Skip to Content

 Koh Tao

 Christmas Eve is the biggest night on Koh Tao, a beautiful island in the south of Thailand.
 There are great options for Christmas dinners (at a much higher price than local Thai food) and fireworks and beach parties on Christmas Eve.
-Again, despite not celebrating Christmas in Thailand, the Thais are very accommodating.
+Again, despite not celebrating Christmas, the Thais are very accommodating.

 fireworks at night over a Thai beach.